 Bio

-Although originally an oil painter, Deanne Palmer has been honing her skills in painting and sculpting using encaustic medium for the past several years.
-She makes most of her own encaustic medium and finds the technical versatility and translucent qualities of this beeswax-based material compliments her layered and textural style.
-The eco-friendly ingredients resonate with her concern for the care and preservation of our natural world.
+Although originally an oil painter, Deanne has been honing her skills in painting and sculpture using encaustic medium for the past several years.
+She makes most of her own encaustic medium and finds the versatility of techniques and translucent qualities of this beeswax-based material compliment her layered and textural style.
+The eco-friendly and archival ingredients resonate with her concern for sustainability and conservation.

-Deanne has worked in the visual arts industry since 1980, while practicing as an artist.
-Her current practice spans printmaking, painting and sculpture with a focus on exploring and developing sculptural techniques to push and enhance the qualities of encaustic medium.
-She teaches and mentors from her Sydney studio and exhibits in group and solo shows throughout Australia and overseas.
+Deanne has worked in the visual arts industry since 1980, maintaining her commitment as an artist.
+She teaches and mentors adults and young artists from her Sydney studio, Limelight Studios Gladesville, which she established in 2008 and continues to exhibit in group and solo shows throughout Australia and overseas.

 Selected Finalist Exhibitions